timhodgson12/pomodoro/README.md

 I love trying out different productivity techniques - some say that the quest to optimize your productivity is the ultimate procrastination method, so maybe that is what drove me to this project.
 I also have a habit of committing time (around a month of work outside my normal job) once a year to a project that benefits someone else.
 Last year, I bought a 3D printer (BambuLab X1C) and wanted to put it to good use.
 I have previously finished an apprenticeship as an electronics engineer before pivoting to software engineering, so I also wanted to come back to my roots and build something physical.
 My friend struggles with time management throughout the day sometimes - lots of different tasks to organize, and little focus.
-So I thought to myself: Why not make them a pomodoro timer?
+So I thought to myself: Why not make them a focus timer?
 So, I set out with a few goals:

 - It should be a physical device
 - It should be _fun_